 Our desire to help the local community has led to an ongoing collaboration with Harrogate Hospital throughout the years.
-From small acts, of kindness like delivering dozens of chocolate bunny eggs, to something more impactful like donating vital signs monitors to the Special Care Baby Unit, we are committed to do our part in helping the hospital and his patients in any way we can.
+From small acts, like delivering dozens of chocolate bunny eggs, to something more impactful like donating vital signs monitors to the Special Care Baby Unit, we are committed to do our part in helping the hospital and his patients in any way we can.

 Bromfield NHS Trust